scbunn/Flask-Neo4jDriver/README.rst

 Have features you want to add?
 Fork this repository and send me a pull request.
 Please make sure you include test cases for any additional features.

+Looking for something to do?
+Here is of open TODO items.

+- Move Validators to Properties
+- implement equality for Nodes (i.e. Node1 == Node2)
+- implement hash for Node
+- Fully implement logger
+- Implement the Relationship model.
+  - should be simple: r = Relationship(node1, 'LINKED', node2)
+  - r.save()
+- Implement Query
+  - First model is simple.
+Just an execute() method that supports pagination.
+  - implement other useful methods...

+I'm currently not trying to implement a fully OGM type of setup with the model system.
+I expect the application to still have to execute raw cypher for most queries.
+The model system is intended to help, primarily, with the lifecycle of Nodes.